 The NSE, PDE and FTE together make up the Total System Error (TSE) and is found as a value in Nautical Miles for each procedure.

-So long story short (you deserved it): the numbers behind RNAV and RNP refer to the difference between our desired path and our true position (the white line below) and is called the Total System Error, otherwise known as the Lateral Navigation Accuracy (ANOTHER term, I know!).
+So long story short: the numbers behind RNAV and RNP refer to the allowed difference between our desired path and our true position (the white line below) and is called the Total System Error (TSE), otherwise known as the Lateral Navigation Accuracy (ANOTHER term, yes we know!).

 So based on all these details so far, ask yourself if you could tell someone what the difference is between RNP 1 and RNAV 1 as well as the difference between RNAV 10 and RNAV 5.
 Answers are below (but don’t peek if you’re still thinking about it!).

 RNP 1 vs RNAV 1: Both have the same accuracy requirement but RNP 1 requires a nav system onboard that can check itself for accuracy and integrity.

 RNAV 10 vs RNAV 5: RNAV 10 requires the navigation to be accurate by 10 miles for 95% of the flight time, RNAV 10 is therefore only half as ‘strict’.
 Neither require systems that can check itself for accuracy or integrity.

 Did you get it right?
 Next, we are going to look at the 2 major solutions that enable PBN, called RAIM and SBAS.
 Without these, none of this would be possible!